LumaDevelopment/ArtificialIntelligence/GraduateProject/README.md

 ## Content Rights

-Presentation and code by Joshua Sheldon, subject to the license of this repository.
+Presentation, code, and project report by Joshua Sheldon, subject to the license of this repository.

 Some code by [Shaw Talebi](https://www.shawhintalebi.com/) was used as starting code ([found here](https://github.com/ShawhinT/YouTube-Blog/tree/main/TDA/mapper)).